-- Tier 1: Effective classroom instruction, with recently adopted Math curriculum aligned with CA Common Core standards (Bridges) and recently adopted Language Arts curriculum aligned with CA Common Core standards (Benchmark Advance); teacher using differentiated instruction beyond the instructional design, such as Guided and close Reading, academic vocabulary development, Small Group Reading/Writing/Mathematics; data driven Student/Teacher Conferences. - Tier 2: Interventionist Teacher/Specialist Small Group/Pull-out Push In intervention and intervention curricula such as Fountas & Pinnell Leveled Literacy Intervention, Designated ELD (Benchmark Advance), Leveled math intervention, math boot camps; Grades 1⁄2 Reading intervention combo class (Literacy Lions)-taught by 2 teachers; Newsela/RAZ kids close reading practice; Front Row Math - Tier 3: Teacher/Tutor Specialist one-to-one (k), Reading Recovery (grades 1 and 2 only); one-to-one mathematics intervention (grades 2-6). - Tier 4: Special Needs/Referral for Assessment (i.e. Special Education, GATE, and Medical)

-Tier 3 Reading Intervention: Reading Recovery (RR) is used at the Charter School.
+- Tier 1: Effective classroom instruction, with recently adopted Math curriculum aligned with CA Common Core standards (Bridges) and recently adopted Language Arts curriculum aligned with CA Common Core standards (Benchmark Advance); teacher using differentiated instruction beyond the instructional design, such as Guided and close Reading, academic vocabulary development, Small Group Reading/Writing/Mathematics; data driven Student/Teacher Conferences.
+Trimester assessments include STAR Early Literacy, STAR ELA and STAR Math, Benchmark and Bridges Unit tests, and grade level ELA and MATH essesntial standards formative assessments. - Tier 2: Interventionist Teacher/Specialist Small Group/Pull-out Push In intervention and intervention curricula such as Fountas & Pinnell Leveled Literacy Intervention, Heggerty phonemic awareness; Designated ELD (Benchmark Advance), Leveled math intervention, math boot camps; Grades 1⁄2 Reading intervention combo class (Literacy Lions)-taught by 2 teachers; Newsela/RAZ kids close reading practice; Front Row Math - Tier 3: Teacher/Tutor Specialist one-to-one (k), Reading Recovery (grades 1 and 2 only); one-to-one mathematics intervention (grades 2-6). - Tier 4: Special Needs/Referral for Assessment (i.e. Special Education, GATE, and Medical) - Tier 3 Reading Intervention: Reading Recovery (RR) is used at the Charter School.
 RR has complied 27 years of impressive research data supporting the program rating as the most effective reading intervention.
-RR has been named by What Works Clearinghouse 2008 as the only beginning reading program that has evidence of impact in all four literacy domains: alphabetic, reading fluency, comprehension, and overall general reading achievement.

-At Manzanita, Reading Recovery supports 20% of first grade students.
+RR has been named by What Works Clearinghouse 2008 as the only beginning reading program that has evidence of impact in all four literacy domains: alphabetic, reading fluency, comprehension, and overall general reading achievement. - At Manzanita, Reading Recovery supports 20% of first grade students.
 It is a one-to-one intervention and is currently staffed by one teacher leader and four fully certificated Reading Recovery teachers.
-RR is an intense 30 minute daily lesson and continues for approximately 14 to 20 weeks.
+RR is an intense 30 minute daily lesson and continues for approximately 14 to 20 weeks. - Tier 2 Reading/Mathematics/EL Intervention: In grades 2-6, the Charter School engages a science of reading approach using DIBELS as a universal screener for scholars testing below grade level.
+Additionally, the Charter School uses diagnostic assessments to place scholars into 9 week ELA WINTIME intervention groups which are regularly monitored and adjusted by the Charter School's intervention team and grade level PLC groups.
+Wintime periods will be carried forward to grades 7 and 8 as a primary intervention tool addressing deficiencies in ELA and/or Mathematics.